refresh our sensibilities.

 with the dew of heaven,

 and plenty of corn and wine.

-Priest, theologian and food writer, Robert Farrar Capon died last year, aged 87.
-This prayer is taken from his delightful book, The Supper of the Lamb: A Culinary Reflection, New York: Doubleday, 1969.
+Priest, theologian and writer Robert Farrar Capon died back in 2013, aged 87.
+This prayer is taken from his delightful book, The Supper of the Lamb: A Culinary Reflection (New York: Doubleday, 1969).